 How does Amazon Step Functions work with Amazon API Gateway?

 You can associate your Step Functions APIs with Amazon API Gateway so that these APIs invoke your state machines when an HTTPS request is sent to an API method that you define.
 You can use an Amazon API Gateway API to start Step Functions state machines that coordinate the components of a distributed backend application, and integrate human activity tasks into the steps of your application such as approval requests and responses.
 You can also make serverless asynchronous calls to the APIs of services that your application uses.
 For more information, try our tutorial, Creating a Step Functions API Using API Gateway.

-AWS Step Functions sends metrics to Amazon CloudWatch and AWS CloudTrail for application monitoring.
-Amazon CloudWatch collects and track metrics, sets alarms, and automatically reacts to changes in AWS Step Functions.
-AWS CloudTrail captures all API calls for Step Functions as events, including calls from the Step Functions console and from code calls to the Step Functions APIs.
-Step Functions also supports Amazon CloudWatch Events managed rules for each integrated service in your workflow, and will create and manage CloudWatch Events rules in your AWS account as needed.
-For more information, see Monitoring and Logging in the AWS Step Functions Developer Guide.
+Amazon Step Functions sends metrics to Amazon CloudWatch and Amazon CloudTrail for application monitoring.
+Amazon CloudWatch collects and track metrics, sets alarms, and automatically reacts to changes in Amazon Step Functions.
+Amazon CloudTrail captures all API calls for Step Functions as events, including calls from the Step Functions console and from code calls to the Step Functions APIs.
+Step Functions also supports Amazon CloudWatch Events managed rules for each integrated service in your workflow, and will create and manage CloudWatch Events rules in your Amazon Web services account as needed.
+For more information, see Monitoring and Logging in the Amazon Step Functions Developer Guide.

-AWS Step Functions is integrated with AWS Identity and Access Management (AWS IAM).
-IAM policies can be used to control access to the Step Functions APIs, and when you create a state machine in the AWS Step Functions console, Step Functions will recommend an IAM policy based on the resources used in your state machine definition.
-For more information, see IAM Policies for Connected Services in the AWS Step Functions Developer Guide.
+Amazon Step Functions is integrated with Amazon Identity and Access Management (Amazon IAM).
+IAM policies can be used to control access to the Step Functions APIs, and when you create a state machine in the Amazon Step Functions console, Step Functions will recommend an IAM policy based on the resources used in your state machine definition.
+For more information, see IAM Policies for Connected Services in the Amazon Step Functions Developer Guide.